San Diego White Collar Crime Defense Lawyers

 While counterfeiting once referred only refer to money, it now refers to goods as well.
 Counterfeit designer clothing and accessories has been on the increase in recent years, and there are special task forces involved in seeking out those who produce, import or sell counterfeit designer clothing, purses, shoes, watches, jewelry and other items.
 We can defend you against charges related to counterfeit money, securities, or goods.

-In working with jD LAW, P.C., you will experience quality service and dedicated representation by a well-respected professional.
+In working with jD Law Criminal Defense Attorneys, you will experience quality service and dedicated representation by a well-respected professional who is a board certified criminal law specialist.
 Attorney James N. Dicks has a specific pool of specialists that he can call upon to help him build a defense.
 This is particularly useful in white collar crimes, where intent and evidence play a large part in proving your innocence or guilt.
 Contact the firm at (760) 630-2000 today if you are interested in finding out what we can do for you!

 Don’t Waste Any Time!